MadHobbs/facebook-factuality/README.md

 # Directories
 - `data+wrangling`
   Code to scrape Facebook API and data acquired thusly along with NLTK wrangling of data and train/test splitting.

 - `models`
   All of the models we tried along with cross-validation, performance metrics, confusion matrices, and feature importances.

 - `results`
   The presentation we made to our Machine Learning class at Harvey Mudd College and the project directives from our professor, Dr. Yi-Chieh Wu.

+# What We Did

+We were faced with a data joining challenge: we had to scrape Facebook for the content of posts for which we already had the URLs, and merge these with the URLs and metadata we already had from Kaggle.

 # References
 - [Facebook Graph API Reference](https://developers.facebook.com/docs/graph-api/reference/v2.12/post)